kristenkinnearohlmann/study-javascript/pluralsight/mayo/2-syntax-operators/module-3.md

 # The Difference Between for/in and for/of loops

 ## for/in statement - works on a single object
+- Mozilla: "The for...in statement iterates over all enumerable properties of an object that are keyed by strings (ignoring ones keyed by Symbols)..."
 - iterates over the elements of an object (properties and methods)
 - returns the ```key``` (property/method name)
 - can access the value with ```object[key]```